Musicians who banned presidential candidates from using their songs

 Rolling Stones vs. Donald Trump

 Trump's usage of Rolling Stones' songs prompted a stubborn stalemate with the legendary rockers.
-After the Republican candidate played the group's 1981 hit "Start Me Up" to celebrate his Indiana primary win, the band issued a statement demanding he remove their tracks from his event playlist.
+After the Republican candidate played the group's 1981 hit "Start Me Up" to celebrate his Indiana primary win in 2016, the band issued a statement demanding he remove their tracks from his event playlist.
 Trump, who'd pulled from their discography throughout his campaign, insisted that while had had "no problem" with the Stones, he has the rights to use their music.

 Earth, Wind, & Fire vs. Republican National Convention